grammyjs/website/site/docs/guide/commands.md

 # Commands

-Commands are special entities in Telegram messages, that serve as instructions for bots.
+Commands are special entities in Telegram messages that serve as instructions for bots.

 ## Usage

 > Revisit the commands section in the [Introduction for Developers](https://core.telegram.org/bots#commands) written by the Telegram team.

-grammY provides special handling for commands (e.g. `/start` and `/help`).
+grammY provides special handling for commands (e.g., `/start` and `/help`).
 You can directly register listeners for certain commands via `bot.command()`.

 ```ts